archlinux/aurweb/test/README.md

 First, setup the test configuration:

     $ sed -r 's;YOUR_AUR_ROOT;$(pwd);g' conf/config.dev > conf/config

+You'll need to make sure that emails can be sent out by aurweb.scripts.notify.
+If you don't have anything setup, just install postfix and start it before running tests.

 With those installed, one can run Python tests manually with any AUR config specified by `AUR_CONFIG`: